Pre-College 2024 International Application

-Carnegie Mellon Pre-College welcomes both domestic and international students to participate in our summer programs.
-For our international applicants, please make note of our I-20 Certificate of Eligibility and English proficiency requirements:
+We welcome international students to participate in our Pre-college programs.
+For our international applicants, please make note of our I-20 Certificate of Eligibility and English proficiency requirements.

 The I-20 Certificate of Eligibility

 International students coming to Carnegie Mellon to enroll in credit-bearing classes who are not U.S. citizens or permanent residents may need to obtain an I-20 Certificate of Eligibility from the Office of International Education (OIE).